Great Southern Appetizer Recipes

 - Spread the peanuts in a single layer in the prepared pan.

-- Bake at 325 degrees Fahrenheit the coated peanuts for 20-22 minutes or until glazed, stirring occasionally to prevent them from sticking together.
+- Bake the coated peanuts at 325 degrees Fahrenheit for 20-22 minutes or until glazed, occasionally stirring to prevent them from sticking together.

 - Store cooled peanuts in an air-tight container.

-This recipe makes 10 servings
+This recipe makes 10 servings.

-- If you like spicy add more cayenne pepper.
+- If you like spicy, add more cayenne pepper.

 - Did I mention these go amazing with an icy cold beer?

-1. Addicting Tex Mex Southern Appetizer Recipe
+2. Addicting Tex-Mex Southern Appetizer Recipe

-This tried-and-true southern appetizer is a Tex-Mex layered dip and it is absolutely addicting.
-Your guests will hover around the appetizer table, dipping away—it's savory and a little spicy, and really hits the southern-style button.
-Great for parties, potlucks or just for the family.
+This tried-and-true southern appetizer is a Tex-Mex layered dip, and it is absolutely addicting.
+Your guests will hover around the appetizer table, dipping away—it's savory and a little spicy and really hits the southern-style button.
+Great for parties, potlucks, or just for the family.
 You will definitely have an empty dish at the end of your event!

-I like to put in a glass dish so you can see the layers, but feel free to layer away in any dish you want.
+I like to put it in a glass dish so you can see the layers, but feel free to layer away in any dish you want.
 Serve with corn chips or crackers.
 This appetizer recipe makes a lot, so no one will go hungry, even the big boys.